 • Demonstrate wise stewardship of a historic and beloved community treasure.

-• Adopting a project based approach to bring manageable change sooner rather than later.
+• A project based approach to bring manageable change sooner rather than later.

-• Improving visitor movement through the campus and activating the Museum inside and outside.
+• Improved visitor movement through the campus to activate the Museum inside and outside.

-• Request to annex Museum woodland parcels from the County into the City.
+• We have requested to annex Museum woodland parcels from the County into the City.

-• Update and submit protocols for events, traffic/parking management, and fire protection/emergency response.
+• We have updated and submited protocols for events, traffic/parking management, and fire protection/emergency response.

 Our Plan is prudent for the Museum and Community.